 Through it all, Tracy gave me the courage to stand up and fight for what I believed in, to step out on faith and I will be forever thankful.
 Gary and I were married on July 16th, 1983.
 We were only married for two years and eleven days before God called him home.
 Our time here may have been short but it was priceless.

 Gary and Tracy taught me to be strong, stronger than I ever realized I could be.
-Gary died 27 years ago.
-This year he and much of his family welcomed Tracy at the gates of heaven.
+Gary died in 1985.
+On October 25th, 2012 he and much of his family welcomed Tracy at the gates of heaven.
+She will be missed by so many.